kiukairor/crdp/README.md

 - Use kustomize to deploy things.

 ## Promise
-As long as you fulfill the general prereqs, you should be able to amend the config files, deploy things and verify CRDP is up and running in less than 10 mins.
+As long as you fulfill the general prereqs, you should be able to amend the config files, deploy things and verify CRDP is up and running in around **5 mins**.

 # Important Note
 This is intended as demo/poc only; some bad practises are followed here.

+# Right before starting
+Explanation of the variables involved below.
+- \<domain-name\>: the domain name of your set up.
+It can be a local domain name.
+- \<crdp-hostname\>: it is the hostname you will reach out to.
+It should be something like 'crdp.\<domain-name\>'.
+For a local setup, you can simply add an entry in /etc/hosts to make your client resolve 'crdp.\<domain-name\>' to your worker nodes.
+- \<crdp-namespace\>: K8s Namespace that will hold CRDP resources
+- \<ciphertust-hostname\>: Hostname or IP address to your CipherTrust Manager.
+Your pods must be able to resolve to it and/or to reach the corresponding IP address.

 # Usage
-0. Create a namespace where CRDP objects will be deployed.
+0. Create the namespace \<crdp-hostname\>.

 1. Place tls.key and tls.cert in folder gw-api/tls.
 They will represent the TLS endpoint exposed at the Gateway level.
     a.
 If you do not have such files, run the following command:
 ````
-openssl req -x509 -newkey rsa:2048 -sha256 -days 365 -nodes -keyout tls.key -out tls.crt -subj "/C=UK/ST=Eng/L=Limoges/O=yourorg/CN=*.env.local"
+openssl req -x509 -newkey rsa:2048 -sha256 -days 365 -nodes -keyout tls.key -out tls.crt -subj "/C=UK/ST=Eng/L=Limoges/O=yourorg/CN=*.\<domain-name\>"
 ````
 2. Get a Registration Token
     - Log onto your CipherTrust Manager > Application Protection > Add Application > Connector Type set to 'CRDP' and follow wizard (leave default values if unsure)
     - Click on the created application and click 'Copy' to copy the Registration Token
-    - Create a file named 'value' in crdp/regtoken folder and simply copy this token in this file 'value'
+    - Create a file named 'value' in crdp/regtoken folder and simply copy this token in this file 'value'.

 3. Update crdp-routes/kustomization.yaml:
-    - Replace 'namespace: kust' by 'namespace: \<your-created-namespace\> (See step 0.)
+    - Replace 'namespace: kust' by 'namespace: \<crdp-namespace\> (See step 0.)
-    - Replace 'hostname=crdp-kust.kiukairor.local' by 'hostname=\<your-crdp-hostname\>' (Hostname of your choice, your clients should be able to resolve it)
+    - Replace 'hostname=crdp-kust.kiukairor.local' by 'hostname=\<crdp-hostname\>' (Hostname of your choice, your clients should be able to resolve it)

 4. Update crdp/kustomization.yaml:
-    - Replace 'namespace: kust' by 'namespace: \<your-created-namespace\> (See step 0.)
+    - Replace 'namespace: kust' by 'namespace: \<crdp-namespace\> (See step 0.)
-    - Replace 'CM_HOST=cm-ninja.kiukairor.com' by CM_HOST=\<you-ciphertrust-hostname-ip\> (If using hostname, ensure your (CRDP) pods will be able to resolve your ciphertrust)
+    - Replace 'CM_HOST=cm-ninja.kiukairor.com' by CM_HOST=\<ciphertrust-hostname\> (If using hostname, ensure your (CRDP) pods will be able to resolve your ciphertrust)
 5. Run 'kubectl apply -k .' at the root level.

 6. To get your gateway NodePort, run: